iCliniq Logo

 Welcome back to icliniq.com.

-From the image attached (attachment removed to protect the patient's identity), your right heart catheterization is normal and I could not find coronary angiography in these reports.
-ECG is not showing evidence of past heart attack but there is a left axis deviation.
+From the image attached (attachment removed to protect the patient's identity), your right heart catheterization is normal, and I could not find coronary angiography in these reports.
+ECG does not show evidence of a past heart attack, but there is a left axis deviation.
 If your coronary arteries are normal, you need not worry.
 If there is a significant coronary stenosis, angioplasty could have been done.
-No need of CMR (cardiovascular magnetic resonance imaging), if coronary angiography is normal.
+No need for CMR (cardiovascular magnetic resonance imaging) if coronary angiography is normal.
 In angina, coronary angiography should be done.
-It is the gold standard test for diagnosing of ischemic heart disease.
+It is the gold standard test for diagnosing ischemic heart disease.